12 reasons why you need an alternative CMS to WordPress

 As WordPress doesn’t constitute its own platform, they can’t just upgrade to the latest and best version of PHP without a lot of work.
 Developers have to wrestle with old codes in these instances, making it an inefficient means to keep on developing and progressing.
 Also, on account of these factors, WordPress doesn’t use modern PHP techniques in many places, which can be troublesome.

 In addition to these factors, you probably need a lot of custom coding to get what you want of your digital experiences.
-When you need developers to code so much anyway, why not choose a CMS that can be more customised from bottom-up, and where there already are many advanced functions natively?
+When you need developers to code so much anyway, why not choose a CMS that can be more customized from bottom-up, and where there already are many advanced functions natively?